alkhe/fstack/README.md

 ### fstack.append(path, callback)
-`fstack#append` behaves the same way as `fs.append`, but first performs a check to see whether the supplied file exists.
+`fstack#append` behaves the same way as `fs#append`, but first performs a check to see whether the supplied file exists.